petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 Skipper was incredulous "They were using Windows XP and PowerPoint?!
 And they let you bring your laptop in there?"
-Barbie explained "The director said purchasing lets them buy their own because getting EMSEC approval for a new model takes three years!
+Barbie explained "The director said purchasing lets them buy their own because getting EMSEC approval for a new model takes three years.
 She even said I could bring mine in so long as I didn't connect it to any ethernet cables!"
 She had a touch of anger in her voice "You're supposed to compartmentalise the secrets, not the know-how on how to keep the